What is a cookie banner?

 In other words, all data that is stored in the browser.

-(1) It is an administrative offence to wilfully or negligently ... stores or accesses information in contravention of section 25, paragraph 1, sentence 1.
+(1) It shall be an administrative offense for anyone who intentionally or negligently ... stores or accesses information in contravention of the first sentence of Section 25 (1).

-(2) The administrative offence can be punished in the cases of paragraph 1 number 2, 3, 9, 11, 12 and 13 with a fine up to three hundred thousand euros, .....
+(2) The administrative offense may be punished in the cases of paragraph 1 number 2, 3, 9, 11, 12 and 13 with a fine of up to three hundred thousand euros, .....

-Is your website also affected?
+Is your website affected?
 Test it now free of charge!

 The law comes into force on 01.12.2021 - so there are still a few months left until then to get the problem under control.